nikho2000/nikho2000/README.md

 - Focus on **distributed systems**, **scalability**, **performance**, **networking**, **system design**
 - Strong interest in backend architectures, concurrency, infrastructure and DevOps
 - Passion for clean, maintainable and high-reliability codebases
+- Enthusiasm for **multi-platform application development** and modern UI architectures

 ---